 The OBOA was established in 1956 and for over 60 years has played a leading role in the education, training and professional development of Ontario’s municipal building officials.
 On behalf of municipalities our 2000 members administer provincial laws and municipal by-laws relating to the construction of all types of buildings and structures.
 The Ontario Building Code Act states that the Code exists "to establish standards for public health and safety, fire protection, structural sufficiency [i.e., safety], conservation, including, without limitation, energy and water conservation, and environmental integrity, [i.e., sustainability] and to establish barrier-free requirements, [i.e., accessibility] with respect to buildings."

-The Association has assisted MMAH with the facilitation of over 30,000 students since the year 2000.
+The Association has assisted MMA with the instruction of over 30,000 students since the year 2000.
 This is reflective of the building industry, the public, as well as OBOA Members.